top of page

 Flynn

-We welcomed Flynn in late September as one of our newest owner-surrender horses.
+We welcomed Flynn in late September as one of our owner-surrender horses.
 A 17-year-old OTTB, or Off Track Thoroughbred, Flynn has already proven his resilience and determination.
 The 'off-track' designation is a testament to his courage and adaptability as he's finished his racing career and is now ready for new adventures.

 Flynn.jpg